lyynxxx/stakingnode/System.design/README.md

 As this service provides the access to the system, we should prepare it for good.
 I DO NOT allow root login!
 I declare the only user who can log in, using the AllowUseres parameter.
 I will change the default port too (for RHEL some SELinux config is needed here, as the sshd daemon won't start if SELinux does not know about the port change).
 Also, it's a good practice to enable StrictMode (in most distros it's on by default), disable host based authentication and password based authentication too.
 So if I don't have my keys, I can't log in!!!

-In the kickstart script I use the 'sed' command to make changes on our freshly installed system (This is based on a CentOS Linux release 8.2.2004 (Core)/openSUSE Leap 15.2 fresh install... may not work for you if you only copy-paste, without knowing what you are doing without checking your own config files).
+(This is based on a CentOS Linux release 8.2.2004 (Core)/openSUSE Leap 15.3 fresh install... may not work for you if you only copy-paste, without knowing what you are doing, without checking your own config files).
+As I have a working version with all the options set in my repo, after the operating system installation I just download the pre-configured one and overwrite the original, but these are the steps I created it in the first place.
 ```
 # Disable root login
 sed -i "s/^PermitRootLogin.*/PermitRootLogin no/g" /etc/ssh/sshd_config